spozun/cerner-32-days-of-code/README.md

 Day 28 - lambdas.scala - anonymous function fun.
 Almost as fun as Javascript!

-Day 29 - ip-checker.groovy - checks for valid IP addresses
+Day 29 - ip-checker.groovy - checks for valid IP addresses.
+Also tried out the star operator.